JoeyyScott/Gamer-Supplies/README.md

 + A button which allows the user to update their delivery information which will be preloaded on both the checkout and profile pages thereafter.

 **Order history**:
-+ A rendered list from orders linked to the users profile in the data store which contains a summary of each order.
++ A rendered list from orders linked to the user's profile in the data store which contains a summary of each order.
 Included in this summary is:
     + Order Number and Date - Auto generated when the order is completed.
     + Order Items - Contains supply name and quantity pertaining to each item on the order.
     + Order Total - Contains the total price of the order.